GitLab App

 expunge_deleted: true

-Be sure to restart GitLab after making the above change.
+Be sure to restart GitLab after making the above changes.

 Migration to Cloudron